dmsc/tbxl-parser/README.md

   debugging the program.
 In short listing mode, keeps the names of variables with less than two characters, renaming all longer or invalid names.

+- `-k`  In binary output mode, keeps comments in the output.
+Note that only standard comments are included, not new style (`'`) comments.

 - `-a`  In long output, replace Atari characters in comments with approximating characters.